-At Hertz • Sager, we are committed to helping our clients and others during these unchartered territories.
+At Hertz • Sager, we are committed to helping our clients and others navigate through these unchartered territories.
 We are happy to inform you that we are up and running through our very organized digital formats and are here to assist you with all your needs.
 We remain available to you by email, telephone, and video conferencing on your computer, tablet, or smartphone through the Zoom Video Communications application.

-This resource page offers FAQ’s, insights, and updates on a range of family law issues that you may be facing during the ongoing COVID-19 pandemic.Is Your Office Currently Open During Regular Business Hours?
+This resource page offers FAQ’s, insights, and updates on a range of family law issues that you may be facing during the ongoing COVID-19 pandemic.

 Our physical office is currently closed, but the team at Hertz • Sager continues to work remotely, providing the same service you have come to know.
-Please be aware that although the courts remain closed to the public, the work on your case will continue to move forward.
+Please be aware that the work on your case will continue to move forward.
 We are working diligently to schedule electronic hearings to the best of our abilities and as currently allowed by the courts.
 The court filing system is up and running.
-Thus, we can file any documents necessary.When and How can I Contact You?
+Thus, we can file any documents necessary.

-Our team will continue to work remotely during regular business hours.
+Our team continues to work during regular business hours.
 Should you have any questions or concerns, you are welcome to reach us via email at firstname.lastname@example.org or by telephone at 305.444.3323.
-If you call after business hours, please leave a detailed message and a member of our team will contact you as soon as possible.What Video Chat Platforms do You Offer for Clients?
+If you call after business hours, please leave a detailed message and a member of our team will contact you as soon as possible.

 The team at Hertz • Sager is available for video conferencing.
 Currently, our office is conducting video conferences via Zoom.
-However, we are flexible in working with our clients to meet their individual preferences.Are You Accepting new Clients?
+However, we are flexible in working with our clients to meet their individual preferences.

-Hertz • Sager is continuing to accept new clients.
+Hertz • Sager continues to accept new clients.
 We are here to help all current and future clients with any of their Family Law, Guardianship, and Probate needs.
-Please do not hesitate to contact us via email at email@example.com or by telephone at 305.444.3323.How Can I get Updates Regarding The Status of my Case or Legal Matter?
+Please do not hesitate to contact us via email at email@example.com or by telephone at 305.444.3323.

-The physical courts in Miami-Dade and Broward County are currently closed.
-We are working closely with our clients and the courts to reschedule any pending hearings to take place via Zoom.
-If you have a pending court date and have not been contacted by a member of our team, please contact us so that we can update you on the status of your matter.
-Upon the court’s opening, if you are being self-quarantined or are feeling ill, please inform our team in order to make the proper arrangements.LEARN MORE: How COVID-19 is Affecting Your Case and Legal Procedures
+The physical courts in Miami-Dade, Broward and Palm Beach County are currently closed for non-emergency matters.
+We are working closely with our clients and the courts to schedule hearings to take place via Zoom.
+If you have a pending court date and have not been provided a Zoom Meeting ID, please contact us so that we can proved you with one.
+Upon the courts opening, if you are self-quarantined or feeling ill, please inform our team in order to make the proper arrangements.

 Our main priority is to service the needs of our clients to the fullest.
 Below please find a few of the Administrative Orders that have been issued throughout the state of Florida.